buzdugan/weekend_box_office/README.md

     scp path/to/local/machine/file <instance_name>:path/to/remote/vm/file
    ```

-### Setup Cloud infrastructure
+### Set up Cloud infrastructure
 The configuration files are in the `terraform` folder:
 - `main.tf`: the settings for launching the infrastructure in the cloud
 - `variables.tf`: the variables to make the configuration dynamic.
-Make sure you use the region and location closest to you.
+Make sure you use the region and location closest to you, the same ones you used when creating the VM.

+Terraform with generate 2 resources: a BigQuery dataset and a Cloud Composer 3 environment.<br>
+Cloud Composer will be used to orchestrate the workflow.
+It is a fully managed workflow orchestration service built on Apache Airflow, designed to automate and manage data pipelines.
+It integrates seamlessly with GCP suite of data analytics services.
+Because it’s fully managed, it reduces operational overhead by automating Airflow infrastructure management.

+>***IMPORTANT***: Creating a Composer 3 environment can take 20 minutes or more, so make sure the settings are correct before launching it.

+In the `variables.tf` file, you will need to change several variables to customize it to your project: `project`, `region` and `location`.

 Use the steps below to generate resources inside the GCP:
 1. Navigate to the `terraform` folder.